laurlen2112/Pyber_Analysis/README.md

   metrics, the urban city type posts the lowest average fare per ride at $24.53 and the lowest average fare for per driver at $16.57.

- By contrast, the rural city type posts the lowest ride totals, lowest number of drivers, and lowest fare totals; however, its average fare per ride and average fare per driver rank the highest of the three city type categories.
+ By contrast, the rural city type posts the lowest ride totals, lowest number of drivers, and lowest fare totals; however, its average fare per ride and average fare per driver rank the highest of the three categories.

  While suburban category falls in between the urban and rural types, it is noteworthy that its average fare per driver, $39.50.
 This metric is more than double the amount of the urban type and about $16.00 lower than the rural type in the same category.
 Likewise, the suburban type's average fare per ride is higher than the urban type's average fare and about